Press

 Groundbreaking Work” according to John Hinton from the Fringe Review. “troupe of highly-skilled improvisers […] superb moments of comedy […] high quality comedy theatre […[…] truly extraordinary feat of software engineering […] this is a piece of work that poses serious philosophical questions”.

-4 star **** rating by Binge Fringe, along a “Ballsy Award” and a “Most Innovative Show Award” by the Online Paris Fringe.
+4 star **** review by Binge Fringe, along a “Ballsy Award” and a “Most Innovative Show Award” by the Online Paris Fringe.
 “All of the performers showed excellent form to carry the show through despite being scattered all over the world. […] The implementation of the AI into these traditional Improv troupe games is genius and the pace of the event doesn’t skip a beat, even in between the monumental technical efforts undertaken to splice each player into a scene.
 This is exactly the kind of response that the creative world will have to look towards as we continue to learn to live with the current tricky situation regarding lockdowns and restrictions on how readily artists can perform together and in front of live audiences. […] raucuous fun, pure anarchy […] not to be missed”.

-5 star ***** rating in “Improv at Camden Fringe – Preview Review”, by The Phoenix Remix, July 2019.
+5 star ***** review in “Improv at Camden Fringe – Preview Review”, by The Phoenix Remix, July 2019.
 “If I was Introduced to a show like this as a kid I would have definitely paid more attention to science class […] it is phenomenal to see just how much it has actually developed as a concept.
 It is engaging, it is like nothing else out there on the improv scene meaning that it is unique.
 To me, it has an essence of a Philip K. Dick novel and that is hauntingly beautiful and nerve-racking at the same time.
 GO SEE THIS SHOW.”

 Review by Barbara Kolaric, November 2019.
 “All in the spirit and with the purpose of good fun, Improbotic’s Rosetta Code is an extremely interesting theatrical experiment involving technology: perhaps even more fascinating for its unusual concept […] being part of the process and observing the creativity taking place in the room was definitely a delight”